Last Updated on June 22, 2026 by Daniel Globe

 | Sea crossing | Breaking fear |

-| Wilderness route | route options |
+| Wilderness route | Route options shaped by faith |

-| Sinai arrival | divine guidance |
+| Sinai arrival | Divine guidance established |

-| 47 days | journey significance |
+| 47 days | Journey significance |

-| 40 years | character development |
+| 40 years | Character development |

-Purpose Of Delay
+Purpose of Delay

 - The wilderness pressed spiritual growth and character development.